IAmStrong/Shorthand-Generator/README.md

 <li>padding-bottom</li>
 <li>padding-left</li>

-<i>This tool will help you to specify individual properties in one property with ease.</i>
+<i>This tool will help you to specify individual properties in one property with ease and copy the result with just one click.</i>

 <hr>